This is a simplified approach, just to explain how it works.

 0.5 x Np is the turns for half of the primary (a to a), of the transformer and, 0.5 x Rp is half the total copper resistance of the primary, it will be important later.
 Everything to the left of the black dots are internal to the valve itself.

 Let us first look at what happens in a class A output stage:

 In a class A stage both of the primary turns (0.5 x Np) will conduct at the same time, but in opposite phase.
-This will cause a secondary current since the primary halves are wound in opposite direction.
-Now the impedance of the transformer presented to the valves will be:
+That makes it a bit more complex, because the secondary windings will interact with each other, more about this in a later article.
+The impedance of the transformer presents to the valves will be:

-Remember the valves uses both primary halves at the same time:
+Remember, both the prinary halves conducts curret at the same time:

 We can make it a little simpler: